binpash/try/INSTRUCTIONS.md

 * Exercisability: The instructions below set up a Debian-based virtual machine and run `try`'s test suite, which covers a wide range of `try`'s functionality and serves as a sanity check for the artifact's executability.
                   The artifact also includes a tutorial that walks through `try`'s key features and capabilities.

-**Quickstart: Running the `try` test suite:** These steps walk through setting up a working Debian-based environment inside a Vagrant virtual machine and running `try`'s test suite.
+**Quickstart:** These steps walk through setting up a working Debian-based environment inside a Vagrant virtual machine and running `try`'s test suite.

 Requirements:
 1. [Vagrant](https://developer.hashicorp.com/vagrant)